North Korean murder suspects go home with victim's body as Malaysia forced to swap

 Malaysian Prime Minister Najib Razak , who is currently on an official visit in India, issued a statement announcing the return of the body, but did not mention Kim by name.

-"Following the completion of the autopsy on the deceased and receipt of a letter from his family requesting the remains be returned to North Korea, the coroner has approved the release of the body," Najib said, adding that the murder investigation would continue.
+"Following the completion of the autopsy on the deceased and receipt of a letter from his family requesting the remains be returned to North Korea, the coroner has approved the release of the body," Najib said, adding that the murder investigation would continue but the travel ban on North Koreas was lifted.

 North Korea has maintained that the dead man is not Kim Jong Nam and that the body is that of Kim Chol, the name given in a passport found on the victim.

-Najib's statement did not mention the safe passage given to the North Koreans that police had wanted to question, but it did say the travel ban on North Koreans leaving Malaysia had been lifted.
+Using a DNA sample, Malaysian police have established that the victim was Kim Jong Nam.
+Police chief Khalid said the North Korean embassy had at first confirmed that the dead man was Kim Jong Nam, but changed its mind the next day.

-North Korea also released a statement saying both countries managed to "resolve issues arising from the death of a DPRK national."
+The swap agreement brings to an end a diplomatic standoff that has lasted nearly seven weeks.

-The swap agreement brings to an end nearly seven weeks of diplomatic standoff, with Pyongyang finally getting its way, analysts said.
+A North Korean statement on Thursday said both countries managed to "resolve issues arising from the death of a DPRK national."

 "It is a win (for North Korea), clearly,” Andrei Lankov, North Korea expert at Seoul’s Kookmin University said on the swap deal.
 "I presume the Malaysians decided not to get too involved in a remote country's palace intrigues, and wanted their hostages back."